 A rail branchline is proposed to connect to Portland & Western Railroad's facilities to accommodate shipment of additional materials and potentially a small amount of finished product.
 Per condition of approval #7, rail transport is limited to 318 rail cars per week, excluding return cars.
-The applicant will be seeking a separate conditional use permit for the portion of the rail branchline outside the RIPD zone in the Primary Agriculture (PA-80) zone southeast of the site.
+The applicant has filed a separate conditional use permit application (Columbia County file number CU 23-11) for the portion of the rail branchline outside the RIPD zone in the Primary Agriculture (PA-80) zone southeast of the site.